Sir James Knott, 1st Baronet: Business career

 Knott's father had been a customs officer and became a publican.
 Knott was the eldest of ten children.
 He was brought up in Newcastle upon Tyne.
 At 13 years old Knott began work in the office of a shipbroker on Newcastle Quay.
 After six years he left his employer to work as a shipbroker on his own account.

 At the age of 23 Knott borrowed £185 and bought a quarter share in Pearl, a collier brig.
 From this start he built up a fleet of 32 old brigs from which he made great profits carrying coal.

 Knott's first steamship, Saxon Prince, was built in 1881, and he sold his last sailing ship in 1887.
 In 1884 Knott founded the Prince Steam Shipping Co Ltd. In 1895 he restructured his business as Prince Line (1895) Ltd with a fleet of 14 steamships.

 In 1899 Knott bought the Togston Colliery.
 He also formed the Acklington Coal Company and was part-owner of the Welsh Primrose Coal Company.
 Knott was also a qualified master mariner.
 He was called to the bar in 1899 and practised law at Gray's Inn for four years.

 When the First World War began in 1914, Prince Line had 42 ships.
 By 1916 the company had lost four of these to enemy action.

 Knott's heir apparent, Thomas, did not take a great interest in his father's business.
 The second son, James, had been its deputy managing director.
 The third son, Basil, had managed the company's coal interests.
 Having lost James and Basil, and with Thomas' fate uncertain, in August 1916 Knott sold Prince Line to Furness, Withy & Co Ltd for £3 million.

 Political career

-Knott was an unsuccessful candidate at the 1906 general election in the Tyneside division of Northumberland.
+Knott was an unsuccessful candidate for the Conservative Party at the 1906 general election in the Tyneside division of Northumberland.

 At the January 1910 general election he was elected as Member of Parliament (MP) for the two-seat constituency of Sunderland, along with Samuel Storey (who had been MP for the constituency from 1881 to 1895).
 Storey was an "Independent Tariff Reform" candidate (i.e. opposed to free trade), but his candidacy had the full support of the local Conservative association and his return of election expenses was made jointly with Knott, who was the official Conservative candidate.
 They both stood down because of ill-health at the general election in December 1910.

-He was made a baronet in 1917, of Close House, Wylam, Northumberland.
+He was made a baronet in 1917, of Close House, Heddon-on-the-Wall, Northumberland.